SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-SuperFlyz81/README.md

 #### 2. Input

-- An array "numbers" where each element is an integer, representing the magical power of each spell.
+- An array `numbers` where each element is an integer, representing the magical power of each spell.
-- An integer "target" which is the total power Gandalf needs.
+- An integer `target` which is the total power Gandalf needs.

 #### 3. Output

 - An array containing two integers.
 - These integers are the indices of the numbers (a.k.a. the magical spell powers) that sum up to the target.
 - **Return these two indices in an array to pass the test.**
+- If the target cannot be satisfied by summing two numbers from the numbers array, then just return an empty array.

 #### 4. Constraints

-- If there are multiple pairs of numbers whose sum meets the target, return the first pair found (hint: your code will probably do this automatically for you 😉).
+- If there are multiple pairs of numbers whose sum meets the target, return the first pair found (hint: your code will probably do this for you automatically 😉).

 ## ✏️ Examples